S$ 433 Find Cheap Flights from San Francisco Bay Area to Singapore

 • How many direct flights to Singapore are there each day?

-There are around 4 direct flights from within San Francisco Bay Area to Singapore every day.
-Most flights (50%) depart at night.
+There are around 8 direct flights from within San Francisco Bay Area to Singapore every day.
+Most flights (50%) depart in the morning.

 • How many direct flights to Singapore are there each week?